-Russian Banana has savory finger-sized yellow tubers are exquisite baked, boiled, or in salads.
+OUR ORGANIC POTATO CROP IS HARVESTED BEGINNING IN MID-SEPTEMBER.
+WE WILL BEGIN SHIPPING THIS VARIETY AS SOON AS IT IS HARVESTED!
+Savory finger-sized golden tubers are exquisite baked, boiled or in salads.
 Heirloom gourmet variety first grown by early Russian settlers.
-Crescent-shaped tapered ends.
+Prolific number of crescent-shaped tubers with tapered ends.
 Unsurpassed culinary quality.
-105-135 days to maturity.
+Late-season.

 ReviewsWrite a review

 Sep 29, 2017 | By Tom Mathews

 We've faced 2 of the toughest growing years I can remember and King Harry has come through both years.
 In 2016 we had a drought that pretty much lasted the entire growing season (unheard of in Alabama!) and all of my crops were under extreme pressure from insect problems as well as the moisture issue.
 Fire ants are a big problem in the south and our potato crop was under attack because the ants were seeking the moisture in the spuds.
 Out of 6 varieties growing King Harry was about all that survived.
 I won't say he thrived but survived!
 This year was the exact opposite.
 Our crops stood in water most of the spring and early summer!
 I lost entire crops of tomatoes, squash, zucchini, but my potatoes hung in there.
 I actually dug them a little early out of fear of them rotting in the ground.
 Out of 6 varieties again, King Harry outperformed them all in yield, average size and pest resistance.
 Preparing my order now for 2018, hope we are blessed with a more "normal" season.
 Thanks for all you do Wood Prairie!

 An interesting potato to grow

 Aug 6, 2011 | By Tracy Porter